Duke-NUS-HPC/docs/ssh-with-keypairs.md

 Enter a passphrase to prevent unauthorized users fro accessing the HPC cluster using this key.

 ```
-Prompt from ssh-keygen and your response: Enter passphrase (empty for no passphrase): mypassphrase#!#
+Prompt from ssh-keygen and your response: Enter passphrase (empty for no passphrase): mypassphrase
-Enter same passphrase again: mypassphrasee#!#
+Enter same passphrase again: mypassphrase
 ```

 There is more output from `ssh-keygen` that you do not need to worry about.